elastic/beats/.github/ISSUE_TEMPLATE/flaky-test.md

 ## Flaky Test

+* **Branch:** Git branch the test was seen in.
+If a PR, the branch the PR was based off.
 * **Test Name:** Name of the failing test.
 * **Link:** Link to file/line number in github.
 * **Artifact Link:** If available, attach the generated zip artifact associated with the stack trace for this failure.